Track Your News with RSS Instead of Social Media

 Webhose’s RSS monitoring solution regularly crawls and indexes updated content on the web from millions of posts per day, including a huge massive repository of historical data.
 It consolidates these news sources into one place so you can easily identify trends, measure sentiment and rest assured that you’re not missing any important news sources.
 The world’s leading media monitoring companies rely on our RSS feeds for performing data mining and analysis of the world’s online news as well as pre-filter the information so that you only receive information from the most relevant news sources.

 Want to learn more about how you can integrate RSS into any API to receive the most relevant news and trends in your industry?
-Create your free Webhose account and start collecting the RSS data you need.
+Start your 10-day free trial today, or talk with a data expert to learn more about Webhose’s solutions and start collecting the RSS data you need.